byterubpay/byterub-site/_posts/2017-07-30-logs-for-the-Community-meeting-held-on-2017-07-30.md

 **\<ArticMine>** If anything
 **\<serhack>** sgp: very good!
 **\<sgp>** @ArcticMine I did not get to speak in Edinburgh despite getting initial contact with the organizer there and planning a trip :/
-**\<keledoro>** Did any of the audience members mention that they thought XMR would only be a DNM currency or the like?
+**\<keledoro>** Did any of the audience members mention that they thought BTR would only be a DNM currency or the like?
 **\<sgp>** My first speech in Valencia is not very good.
 I gave a very wrong answer for the total coin supply, for example.
 Knowing basic coin fundamentals is important too, and I didn't think to review this info right before speaking and was caught off-guard
 **\<sgp>** @keledoro definitely
 **\<sgp>** I talked about how the ByteRub community needs to encourage legitimate use, and having a large userbase will reduce the chance that it will only be used by criminals and DNM users